Grant Williams NBA Playoffs Player Props: Celtics vs. Heat

 - This season, he's accounted for 8.7% of his team's three-pointers made, averaging 1.5 per game.

-- Williams' opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.
+- Williams' Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- The Heat are the second-best defensive team in the NBA, allowing 109.8 points per game.

-- On the glass, the Heat have allowed 41.9 rebounds per contest, which puts them sixth in the NBA.
+- On the boards, the Heat have conceded 41.9 rebounds per game, which puts them sixth in the NBA.

-- Conceding 25.6 assists per game, the Heat are the 14th-ranked squad in the league.
+- In terms of assists, the Heat have given up 25.6 per game, 14th in the league.

 Grant Williams vs. the Heat